iotresearchunisa/IoT-MCU-IDS/siamese_network/classifiers/results/README.md

 This folder includes the performance of each model for evaluation on each reference dataset.

 ## `test` folder
+Contains:
-Contains the results of the classifiers pre-trained on my dataset, available in 4- and 5-class versions, and then tested on the TON_IoT dataset.
+- `mio - TON_IoT`: the results of the classifiers pre-trained on my dataset, available in 4- and 5-class versions, and then tested on the TON_IoT dataset
+- `TON_IoT - mio`: the results of the classifiers pre-trained on TON_IoT and then tested on my dataset with 4 classes.